Golden Rules for African wildlife photography

 Speak with your tour guide beforehand for tips on what you might see.
 Understanding their behavior and habitat can help to get the best shot.
 Work the angles, get down low for maximum effect, some of the most impressive African wildlife photography shots are taken at eye-level.
 From a distance you understand, if you find yourself eye-to-eye with a herd of Cape buffalo, you’d better hope you can run!

-The best photography’s occur organically when the animal is behaving naturally.
+The best photograph’s occur organically when the animal is behaving naturally.
 Remain quiet but be alert and don’t disturb them.

 You may need to grab your camera for the briefest interaction, can you imagine missing a cheetah chasing its prey because you weren’t ready?